 Occupational Grant Program

 This program provides financial assistance to students enrolled in qualifying career and technical programs so students can complete the program within two years or less and find employment in a high-demand occupation.
-Learn more about this grant, including eligibility requirements and how to apply.
+Learn more about this grant.

 A loan is a type of financial aid that must be repaid.
 There may be several loan options available to eligible students who qualify.
 Loan awards are determined through the financial aid application process.